mabustos6/Capstone/README.md

 	* There is an example of this in Game.cpp at line 3.

-## Dependencies for Running Locally
+## Dependencies for Running Locally :paperclips:
 You will need to download raylib to run this game.

 ### installing and building raylib via vcpkg